-The project includes exploring development potential with massing models, initiating environmental review, and assessing brownfields issues as required by HUD.
+The project includes exploring development potential with massing models, initiating environmental review, and assessing brownfields issues as required by U.S. Housing and Urban Development (HUD).
 The current facility built in 1981 is underutilized and low-density, with only 36 residential units on a 3.96-acre property.
-Redeveloping the site will connect and contribute to the surrounding community, and potentially house hundreds of additional residents.
+Redeveloping the site into a TOD will connects and contributes to the surrounding community. and potentially house hundreds of additional residents.
 It is within walking distance of the Waiawa (Pearl Highlands) Skyline station.
 HPHA executed a master developer agreement earlier this year with Highridge Costa Development Company (HCDC) for HPHA's Ka Lei Momi redevelopment effort, which includes Hale Laulima.